shrushtinasre03/social-media-sentiment-analysis/reports/README.md

-This folder contains weekly reports, metrics, and final documentation.
+This folder contains weekly reports, and final documentation.